 Driving Assessment.
 Unsure about your loved ones ability to drive?
 This checklist provides guidance.

 Needs Assessment This worksheet helps family members determine what types of assistance a loved one may need.

 National Institute of Neurological Disorders and Stroke NINDS, part of the National Institutes of Health, provides information about Alzheimer’s Disease, Parkinson’s disease, stroke, and other neurological disorders affecting the elderly.

 See our Links page for other useful sites.

 Our office helps families of Alzheimer’s patients to address legal issues and protect assets, with a sensitivity to the particular needs of patients and their families.

 In the early stages of dementia, a person often has sufficient capacity during lucid periods to understand and sign a durable power of attorney.
 A properly drafted power of attorney can appoint an agent to make decisions when the signer is no longer able to do so.
-It is also effective in avoiding the need for court-appointed guardianship, and can ease the way for protection of assets under the Pennsylvania Medicaid Law.
+It is also effective in avoiding the need for court-appointed guardianship, and can ease the way for protection of assets under the Pennsylvania Medicaid law.

-With costs of skilled nursing care averaging $90,000 per year in Pennsylvania, an estate can deplete quickly.
+With costs of skilled nursing care averaging over $110,000 per year in Pennsylvania, an estate can deplete quickly.
 If someone you love is now in a nursing home, or is expected to be, we can assist you in ensuring needed nursing home care while protecting assets under the Pennsylvania Medicaid law.